How to start a fish and chips shop

 A scruffy exterior with faded, cracked paint and grimy windows will make potential customers think of dirty fish and chip shop interiors.

 It’s also worth considering whether you’ll need a website for your shop – we’ve compared a few top web builders below.
-These are easy to use and can help you to create a professional site, even if you don’t have experience in web design.
+These are easy to use and can help you create a professional site, even if you don’t have experience in web design.

 1 of 3 Best overall